Expanding Latin American gym chain SmartFit files for IPO

 SmartFit has used the period to embark on acquisitions and increase its footprint in Latin America, where it has 928 gyms in 13 countries and 2.4 million clients.

-An IPO filing on Wednesday by SmartFit, which has private equity firm Patria Investiments, Canada’s CPP Investments and Singapore’s GIC among its investors, did not mention its planned valuation.
+An IPO filing on Wednesday by SmartFit, which has private equity firm Patria Investiments (PAX.O), Canada's CPP Investments and Singapore's GIC among its investors, did not mention its planned valuation.

 GIC, CPP and asset management firm Dynamo have agreed to invest up to 750 million reais ($141 million) in the IPO, if SmartFit raises at least 1.75 billion reais in the offering and prices its shares at up to 420 reais each.